Online Resource Allocation via Static Bundle Pricing: Price Subadditivity

 Thus suppose that $\sum_{i=1}^\ell v_i = v$.
 We will get contradiction due to the objective of the pre-processing step.
 Indeed we can do the same transfer as before and get, \begin{itemize} \item If $\ell=1$ then $T_1\supsetneq S$, so the load $w_e(x)$ decreases by $\epsilon$ on every item $e\in T_1\setminus S$, while $\textsc{FracWeight}(x)$ is preserved.
 Thus the total objective decreases, contradiction. \item If $\ell>1$ then the value shifted from $\ell$ different buyers is consolidated into a single buyer, so $\textsc{FracWeight}(x)$ decreases by $(\ell-1)\epsilon$, while each $w_e(x)$ remains the same or decreases.
 Again, the total objective decreases, contradiction. \end{itemize} \end{proof}

 \paragraph{Subadditivity.} Fix a buyer whose desired set is $S$.
-Suppose that in the posted menu they purchase bundles $T_1,\dots,T_\ell$ with and
+Suppose that in the posted menu they purchase bundles $T_1,\dots,T_\ell$ and

-Note that since we always offer $\abs{\mathcal{A}_S}$ copies of set $S$ at some price, a copy of $S$ will always be available.
-Indeed, for the buyer that arrives first this trivially holds and since we will prove that the menu is subadditive they will not purchase bundles of any other desired set, thus the $\abs{\mathcal{A}_S}$ are enough for each desired set $S$ (they are dedicated to buyers that desire $S$).
+Note that since we always offer $\abs{\mathcal{N}_S}$ copies of set $S$ at some price, a copy of $S$ will always be available.
+Indeed, for the buyer that arrives first this trivially holds and since we will prove that the menu is subadditive they will not purchase bundles of any other desired set, thus the $\abs{\mathcal{N}_S}$ are enough for each desired set $S$ (they are dedicated to buyers that desire $S$).
+We could offer $n$ copies (where $n$ is the total number of buyers) and avoid the above argument but $\abs{\mathcal{N}_S}$ copies suffice.